Davlis/movie-db-rest-api/README.md

 `mongodb://<dbuser>:<dbpassword>@<address>:<port>/<dbname>`

 # Documentation
-API documentation was made by using Swagger framework, you can found it on [/docs](https://movie-db-rest-api.herokuapp.com/docs/) route
+API documentation was made by using Swagger framework, you can find it on [/docs](https://movie-db-rest-api.herokuapp.com/docs/) route

 # OMBDApi